 Moreover, goji berries may also be very effective at raising blood antioxidant levels.

-In one study, healthy elderly people consumed a milk-based goji berry drink every day for 90 days.
-By the end of the study, their blood antioxidant levels had risen by 57% (27).
+In one older study, healthy older adults consumed a milk-based goji berry drink every day for 90 days.
+By the end of the study, their blood antioxidant levels had risen by 57% (

 Moreover, there are only a handful of studies on the effects of goji berries in humans.
 Though these support their health benefits, more human-based research is needed.

-Summary Goji berries are a rich source of antioxidants, including a unique type known as Lycium barbarum polysaccharides.
-These have been linked to a reduced risk of heart disease and cancer, and may help fight skin aging.
+Goji berries are a rich source of antioxidants, including a unique type known as Lycium barbarum polysaccharides, which have been linked to a reduced risk of heart disease and cancer.

-Based on a FRAP analysis, raspberries have up to 4 mmol of antioxidants per 3.5 ounces (100 grams) (3).
+Based on a FRAP analysis, raspberries have up to 4 mmol of antioxidants per 3.5 oz (100 g) (

 Several studies have linked the antioxidants and other components in raspberries to lower risks of cancer and heart disease.